TaTooKa/microfate/docs/source/pages/opposition.rst

 deactivated or disabled.

-Some hazards could be passive opposition that only cause negative effects if the player Characters fail on their Overcome rolls.
+Some hazards could be passive opposition that only cause negative effects if the player Characters fail on their :hoverxref:`Overcome <overcome-action>` rolls.
 Others could be active actors that do Attack actions on the Characters (Hidden darts, rolling boulders, a far away sniper, etc).
 In those cases, they get a turn just like other adversary NPC, and they can do :hoverxref:`Attack <attack-action>` Actions